shreyavaidya2311/shreyavaidya2311/README.md

 </a>
 <br/> <br/>

-- :mortar_board: I'm a sophomore studying Computer Science at <a href="https://www.coep.org.in/"> College of Engineering, Pune</a>.
+- :mortar_board: I'm a Pre-Final Year student studying Computer Science at <a href="https://www.coep.org.in/"> College of Engineering, Pune</a>.
 - 🌱 I’m interested in Full Stack Development and DevOps.
 - :computer: I’m currently learning TypeScript and PostgreSQL.
 - ⚡ Fun fact: I'm an Adrenaline Junkie and absolutely love Bungee Jumping.